Ftyigffifygf/GeneMind_AI/README.md

 ## ??
 License

-This project is under MIT License.
+This project is under Genetic Team
 Use responsibly.
 Genetic data is sensitive and ethical usage is mandatory.

 ---